 What to Expect

 Mostly, your doctor will ask you many questions.
 Be prepared for questions about your current symptoms, about your family history, and about your eating habits.
 You doctor will want to know about how much you exercise as well as what your blood sugars typically run.
-Do not lie to him to make yourself sound more compliant with treatment.
+Do not lie to them to make yourself sound more adherent with treatment.
 Be honest so that the most correct treatment can come from your visit.
 Your doctor will also want to know about what you are currently doing for your diabetes, including any medications you are taking, how often you check your blood sugar, and if you use insulin or not.

 How to Prepare